Dogs and Cataracts

 A cataract involves an opacity inside the lens of the eye of a dog, which causes him to experience blurry vision.
 If his cataract is small, it will not likely disturb his vision too much, yet cataracts have to be observed because the denser and thicker they become, the more likely it is that they’ll cause blindness.

-What is the cause of cataracts?
+What is the cause of dogs and cataracts?

 Cataracts may develop from old age, disease, and eye trauma, yet inherited conditions include the most typical cause.
 Cataracts might be present at birth or they’ll develop when the pup is young, between 1-3 years old.
 In addition, a high-incidence of cataracts often is attributed to diabetes.

-How to tell if your dog Is developing cataracts
+How to tell if your dog is developing cataracts

 If your pup’s eyes appear bluish-gray or cloudy, it’s recommended that you take him to the veterinarian for an examination.
 Although, be aware, it is natural for a doggy’s lens to become gray or cloudy with age.
 This condition, referred to as nuclear sclerosis, does not place a pup’s vision in as much danger as a cataract might, and treatment is not generally suggested.
 But, all cloudiness in your dog’s eye is an indication that you should take him to the veterinarian.